 Construction Engineering & Project Management

-Building and maintaining infrastructure in a timely and efficient manner is critical for the advancement of society.
 The mission of KTC’s Construction Engineering & Project Management group is to perform research that improves the development and delivery of infrastructure projects, with a focus on safety, cost, schedule, and quality.
 The group’s researchers have collaborated extensively with the Kentucky Transportation Cabinet and over the past five years have quickly risen to national prominence through a series of projects undertaken as part of the National Cooperative Highway Research Program (NCHRP) and on behalf of the Construction Industry Institute.
 Work for the NCHRP has focused on topics such as construction staffing issues and strategies, optimizing the utility coordination process, the use of alternative contracting, and transportation agencies’ use of mobile information technologies.
 Research on construction safety issues and the craft workforce has been funded by the Construction Industry Institute.
 The group also conducts work on topics ranging from project closeouts and building information modeling, to the use of aerial imagery that facilitates project delivery.

 Alternate Technical Concepts

 Safety Culture in KYTC Maintenance Crews (In Progress)

 Safety Training Tracking for KYTC Construction & Maintenance (In Progress)